BCEM-UniAndes/Reproducibility-Guidelines/NotebookExample.md

-### **Project summary**
+### **Resume of the project**

 This project aims to evaluate the intestinal microbiota of shrimp using different types of probiotics.
-There are no studies describing what happens to the healthy intestinal microbiota of shrimp after exposure to these probiotics.
-A differential improvement has been seen according to the type of probiotic used, with those containing _Bacillus spp_. and/or _Vibrio spp_. being the most promising.
-However, since several _Vibrio spp_. are commercially important pathogens in shrimp, there is concern that horizontal transfer may occur when probiotics are used.
+There are no studies describing what happens in the normal intestinal microbiota of shrimp.
+A differential improvement has been seen according to the type of probiotic used, with those containing Bacillus spp. and/or Vibrio spp. being the best.
+However, since several Vibrio spp. are commercially important pathogens in shrimp, there is concern that horizontal transfer may occur when probiotics are used.